 We want to lead the retail sector in sustainable production and consumption, offering our customers the good value, high quality products and services they expect from M&S, while respecting planetary boundaries and the need for social equity.
 We recognise the integral role of animal health and welfare in sustainable food production and strive to continue progressing the highest welfare standards.

-Our goal is to ensure that all our eggs are produced to the highest standards of food safety and quality by farms that are operating sustainably.
+Our goal is to ensure that all our eggs are produced to the highest free-range standards of food safety and quality by farms that are operating sustainably.
 This commitment applies right across our business – from our fresh products to all the eggs used as an ingredient in our prepared foods.
 These are global commitments and apply wherever we trade.

 We have a strong heritage of sourcing with integrity.
 Over the years, we’ve taken significant steps to improve the sourcing of key raw materials in our products.